superlinked/VectorHub/docs/articles/research-agent.md

-I’ve always wanted an AI assistant that could make it easier to go through a collection of research papers, answer my questions, summarize the content, and give me the important points.
-In short, I wanted a research helper that would make the whole process simpler.
-That’s when I decided to create it

-### What’s the Plan?
+### Simplifying Complex Research with AI

+Keeping up-to-date with the vast number of research papers published regularly can be challenging and time-consuming.
+An AI assistant capable of efficiently locating relevant research, summarizing key insights, and answering specific questions from these papers could significantly streamline this process.

+### Where to start building a research assistant system ?

+Traditionally, building such a system involves complexity and considerable resource investment.
+Search systems typically retrieve an initial broad set of documents based on relevance and subsequently apply a secondary reranking process to refine and reorder results.
+While reranking enhances accuracy, it significantly increases computational complexity, latency, and overhead due to the extensive data retrieval initially required.
+Superlinked addresses this complexity by combining structured numeric and categorical embeddings with semantic text embeddings, providing comprehensive multimodal vectors.
+This method significantly enhances search accuracy by preserving attribute-specific information within each embedding.

-I wanted to build an agentic system that could do three main things:
+### Learn to build an agentic system with Superlinked

-1. Find Papers: Search for research papers by topic (e.g., “quantum computing”) and rank them by relevance and recency.
-2. Summarize: Crunch those papers into bite-sized insights fast when I asked it to do so.
-3. Answer Questions: Pull answers from the specific papers which I tell it to do and based on that it answer those questions

-In all of it, Superlinked is the backbone here, As it improves the vector search relevance by encoding metadata together with your unstructured data into vectors.
-This powers a vector database that understands both the text's meaning and the time factor.
-I mean when we will stitch the schema design later on, we will be using `RecencySpace` which will literally help us to add the relevancy of the papers during the retrieval (ps: without using any rerankers) that means during the retrieval, if the two papers have the same kind of relevancy, it will prioritize paper which is more recent.
-More on this later.

-For the LLM reasoning, I plan to use OpenAI’s models.
-However, you can easily replace it with any LLM of your choice.
-And last but not least,  I made a Kernel Agent to handle the queries.
+This article shows how to build an agent system using a Kernel agent to handle queries.
 If you want to follow along, here is the [colab](https://colab.research.google.com/drive/1DZ13m8lTPsGFVW0KuHnjP5Z7z5xmFOaa?usp=sharing)

-Too much talking, let's go now..
+This AI agent can do three main things:

+1. Find Papers: Search for research papers by topic (e.g. “quantum computing”) and then rank them by relevance and recency.
+2. Summarize papers: Condense the retrieved papers into bite-sized insights.
+3. Answer questions: Extract answers directly from the specific research papers based on targeted user queries.

+Superlinked eliminates the need for re-ranking methods as it improves the vector search relevance.
+Superlinked's RecencySpace will be used which specifically encodes temporal metadata, prioritizing recent documents during retrieval, and eliminating the need for computationally expensive reranking.
+For example, if two papers have the same relevance - the one that is most recent will rank higher.

 ### Step 1 : Setting up the toolbox